The Archetypes of Emotional Intelligence

 The Visionary and the Burden of Perception

-Figures like Tesla or Oppenheimer reveal another archetypal pattern: consciousness expanding beyond emotional containment.
+Figures like Nikola Tesla or J. Robert Oppenheimer reveal another archetypal pattern: consciousness expanding beyond emotional containment.

 Emotional Intelligence and the Nervous System